Pelvic Floor Physiotherapy

 How can Pelvic Floor physiotherapy at Vital Core help?

-- We ask you lots of questions to understand all the signs and symptoms that will help determine the possible cause(s) of your problem.
+We ask you lots of questions to understand all the signs and symptoms that will help determine all the possible cause(s) of your problem.
+In many cases this is not limited to the immediate pelvic floor muscles.

-- We examine the Pelvic Floor and the surrounding muscles for correct alignment, tone, and activation, as well as control, strength and endurance.
+We examine the Pelvic Floor and pelvic health including the surrounding muscles for correct alignment, tone, and activation, as well as control, strength and endurance.
 This may include an internal examination.
+We also examine your general movement.

-- We educate you on what is happening and why.
+We educate you on what is happening with your pelvic floor and why.

-- Together we will structure a treatment plan to get you back on track and achieving your goals
+Together we will structure a pelvic health treatment plan to get you back on track and achieving your goals.
+Treatment techniques may include:

 - Pelvic Floor muscles training to improve coordination, strength, or endurance.